 2.5 oz Sparkling Wine, Prosecco if available

-The cocktail itself is something of a hybrid of a Death in the Afternoon and an Aperol Spritz, with a little dash of French 75 thrown in there.
+The cocktail combines a Death in the Afternoon and an Aperol Spritz with a little dash of French 75.
 Both utilize sparkling wine and are delicious midday cocktails.
 The herbaceous character of the liqueurs and fortified wine compliments the botanical nature of classic gin.
 The sweetness is light but present.
-This might not be that classic bottomless style cocktail people are used to with brunch, but a slow burn works with a lot of brunch dishes.
+This might differ from that traditional bottomless style cocktail people are used to with brunch, but a slow burn works with many brunch dishes.